dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/events/routed-events-overview.md

 Each of the three buttons is a potential <xref:System.Windows.Controls.Primitives.ButtonBase.Click> event source.
 When one of the buttons is clicked, it raises the `Click` event that bubbles up from the button to the root element.
 The <xref:System.Windows.Controls.Button> and <xref:System.Windows.Controls.Border> elements don't have event handlers attached, but the <xref:System.Windows.Controls.StackPanel> does.
 Possibly other elements higher up in the tree that aren't shown also have `Click` event handlers attached.
 When the `Click` event reaches the `StackPanel` element, the WPF event system invokes the `YesNoCancelButton_Click` handler.
 The event route for the `Click` event in the example is: `Button` -> `StackPanel` -> `Border` -> successive parent elements.

+> [!NOTE]
+> The element that originally raised a routed event is identified as the <xref:System.Windows.RoutedEventArgs.Source?displayProperty=nameWithType> in the event handler parameters.
+The event listener is the element where the event handler is attached and invoked, and is identified as the [sender](xref:System.Windows.RoutedEventHandler) in the event handler parameters.

 ### Top-level scenarios for routed events

 Here are some of the scenarios that motivated the routed event concept, and distinguish it from a typical CLR event: